-5.3 How does your workforce performance management system, including feedback to and from individual members of the workforce, support high performance work and contribute to the achievement of your action plans?
+- 5.3 How does your workforce performance management system, including feedback to and from individual members of the workforce, support high performance work and contribute to the achievement of your action plans? - 5.4 How do you accomplish effective succession planning?
+How do you manage effective career progression for your entire workforce throughout the organization?

-- 5.4 How do you accomplish effective succession planning?
-How do you manage effective career progression for your entire workforce throughout the organization? - 5.5 How does your development and learning system for leaders address the following: a) development of personal leadership attributes b) development of organizational knowledge c) ethical practices d) your core competencies, strategic challenges, and accomplishment of action plans? - 5.6 How do you assess your workforce capability and capacity needs, including skills, competencies, and staffing levels? - 5.7 How do you recruit, hire, and retain new employees?
+- 5.5 How does your development and learning system for leaders address the following: a) development of personal leadership attributes b) development of organizational knowledge c) ethical practices d) your core competencies, strategic challenges, and accomplishment of action plans? - 5.6 How do you assess your workforce capability and capacity needs, including skills, competencies, and staffing levels?